ChrisSargent/travelaersite/README.md

 ## Deployment Process

+0. Test eveything is working properly with build / server / serve!
 1. Commit all changes
 2. Create a release using npm (necessary to ensure source maps on Sentry are updates): `npm version [major / minor / patch] -m "%s"`
 3. Build the optimised production site: `npm run build`